Rigorous Quantum Thermodynamics from Entropic Path Integral Coarse-Graining: Theory

+Entropy enforces thermodynamic consistency by coupling the learned free-energy surface to its temperature derivative, ensuring internally consistent predictions of both the centroid free energy and the quantum entropic term within a single training protocol.
+Standard MLIPs naturally enforce the energy and force consistency conditions Eq.~\ref{eq:c1} and Eq.~\ref{eq:c2}, but not the entropy condition Eq.~\ref{eq:c3}.
+When trained at a single temperature, EPIGS reduces to a standard MLIP trained on centroid energies and forces.

-The temperature-transferable EPIGS model incorporates $\beta$ as a continuous input via graph-level conditioning.
+We modify the MACE equivariant message-passing neural network \cite{NEURIPS2022_4a36c3c5} to implement these functionalities, although EPIGS is readily extensible to other MLIP architectures.
+To enable temperature transferability, the EPIGS model incorporates $\beta$ as a continuous input via graph-level conditioning.
 A multilayer perceptron encodes $\beta$ into a latent vector that is broadcast to all nodes prior to message passing, preserving the intensive nature of temperature (Fig.~\ref{fig:temp_embed}).
 This construction allows the temperature derivative $\frac{\partial A_\text{c}}{\partial\beta}$ (essentially the quantum entropic term) to be obtained directly via automatic differentiation.
-The total training loss function combines energy, force, and entropic matching terms ($\mathcal{L}_A$, $\mathcal{L}_f$, and $\mathcal{L}_S$), $\mathcal{L} = w_A \mathcal{L}_A + w_f \mathcal{L}_f + w_{S} \mathcal{L}_S,$ where the weights ($w_A$, $w_f$ and $w_S$) balance their relative contributions.
-The entropic term enforces thermodynamic consistency by coupling the learned free-energy surface to its temperature derivative, ensuring internally consistent predictions of both the centroid free energy and the quantum entropic term within a single training protocol.
+The total training loss function combines energy, force, and entropic matching terms ($\mathcal{L}_A$, $\mathcal{L}_f$, and $\mathcal{L}_S$), $\mathcal{L} = w_A \mathcal{L}_A + w_f \mathcal{L}_f + w_{S} \mathcal{L}_S,$ where the weights ($w_A$, $w_f$ and $w_S$) balance their relative contributions.\\

+\item \textbf{Inference.} $\Delta A_\text{c}$ is obtained from a forward pass, whereas $\Delta \vb*{f}_\text{c}$ and the entropic term $\frac{\partial A_\text{c}}{\partial \beta}$ are evaluated via automatic differentiation in a backward pass.
+These quantities are used together with a base potential energy surface, with the EPIGS model providing corrections that transform the classical potential energy and forces into the centroid free energy and centroid forces.
+The resulting centroid mean force then drives the molecular dynamics, while the free energy and entropy are accumulated for post-processing.
+Without explicitly sampling the ring polymer, the quantum-mechanical internal energy, $U^\text{q}$, can be computed directly from an EPIGS-MD simulation as